zendone/zendone-blog/readme.md

     http://bitnami.org/stack/wordpress

-2. Complete its installation.
+2. Install the bitnami package.
 Keep all the defaults.
 Choose launching the wordpress stack at the end.
 You should have an instance of wordpress running at:

     http://172.16.50.1:8080/wordpress/